 To govern our relationship after the Spin-Off, Ensign and Pennant entered into a Master Separation Agreement, a Transition Services Agreement, a Tax Matters Agreement, an Employee Matters Agreement and certain real estate agreements.
-For a summary of the material terms of the foregoing agreements, see "Our Relationship with Ensign Following the Spin-Off."
+For further details of the transactions with Ensign please refer to Note 3, Basis of Presentation and Summary of Significant Accounting Policies, to the Consolidated and Combined Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2021, which was filed on February 28, 2022.
 Transactions pursuant to these agreements are pre-approved under our Related Person Transaction Policy.